charlesll/rampy/README.md

 - Numpy >= 1.12
 - sklearn
 - pandas
+- cvxpy

 Optional dependencies:

 - gcvspline (you need a working FORTRAN compiler for its installation...
 Warning Windows users!
 Check you FORTRAN compiler!)

-*Installation of gcvspline is strongly recommended for use of the rampy.rameau() class.*
+*Installation of gcvspline is necessary for use of the rampy.rameau() class.*

 Additional libraries for model fitting may be wanted: